geoffreyduchanois/Geoffrey/README.md

 <h1>👋 I am Duchanois Geoffrey.</h2>
 </p>

+A former engineering student, that's why I like tech and science !
 A curious IT student and a motivated individual.
 I have a Bachelor degree from, <b>Epitech</b>.
 I am a Full Stack developer.